Program Overview

 Upon completion of this program, Standard College LPN to RN program graduates will have the knowledge skills and values necessary to:

-- Use information management principles, techniques, and systems, and patient care technology to communicate, manage knowledge, mitigate error, and support decision-making.
+5. Utilize information and technology to communicate, manage knowledge, mitigate errors, and support decision making.

 Program Delivery Method